onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Adds a trusted domain to white list and allow permission requests from the domain.</p>
-<p>You only need this on Android devices with system before 6.0 when a site needs the location or camera
+<p>You only need this on Android devices with the system before 6.0 when a site needs the location or camera permission.
-permission.
 It will allow the permission gets approved so you could access the corresponding devices.
 From Android 6.0, the permission requests method is changed and this is not needed anymore.</p>
 </div>
       <div class='warning custom-block'>